 Christmas in the Country will run from 10 a.m. to 9 p.m.
 Nov.
 2 and 3, 9 a.m. to 6 p.m.
 Nov.
 4, and 10 a.m. to 4 p.m.
 Nov.
 5 at the Fairgrounds in Hamburg.
 Discount tickets are available Oct.
 18 through Nov.
 1 at select locations throughout Erie County.

-For more than 29 years, Premier Promotions has produced high quality, extremely successful artisan events including Springtime in the Country, Christmas in the Country, Christmas in the Country-Erie and Yuletide in the Country.
-The events are consistently ranked among the Top 100 artisan shows in America, by Sunshine Artist magazine.
-Last year, more than 90,000 visitors attended these events purchasing more than $4 million in high quality, hand crafted goods from juried artists and artisans.
-These events have helped raise more than $1.3 million for Western New York charities.
+For more than 30 years, Premier Promotions has produced high-quality, extremely successful artisan events including Springtime in the Country, Christmas in the Country, Yuletide in the Country and new for 2018 Springtime in the Country and Christmas in the Country in Rochester.
+The events are consistently ranked among the Top 100 artisan shows in America by Sunshine Artist magazine.
+Last year, more than 90,000 visitors attended these events purchasing more than $4.5 million in high-quality, handcrafted goods from juried artists and artisans.
+These events have also helped raise more than $1.6 million for Western New York charities.